Seven and the Ragged Tiger: French sessions

-At the decision of their managers, Paul and Michael Berrow, Duran Duran opted to spend a year away from the UK as tax exiles to avoid paying the very high tax rates successful British musicians were required to pay.
-To record their third studio album, the band moved into a three-story château in Valbonne, France on the Côte d'Azur in April 1983, installing a 24-track mobile studio that was rented from North London's RAK Studios.
+At the decision of their managers, Paul and Michael Berrow, Duran Duran opted to spend a year away from the UK as tax exiles to avoid paying the high tax rates successful British musicians were required to pay.
+To start writing their third studio album, the band moved into a three-story château in Valbonne, France on the Côte d'Azur in April 1983, utilising the 24-track RAK Mobile recording truck rented from RAK Studios in North London.
 According to author Stephen Davis, the idea was for work to ensue amidst the lavender-scented hills above the city.
-They almost immediately attracted tabloid criticism.
+This attracted tabloid criticism.
 In an interview with The Times in 1995, bassist John Taylor stated:

 Duran Duran escaped some of the large media hype surrounding them, which their photographer Denis O'Regan attributed to the château's relaxed atmosphere.
-The band had ended their partnership with Colin Thurston, the producer of their first two albums, so Ian Little, the co-producer of "Is There Something I Should Know?", was brought in to produce the sessions.
+The band had parted ways with Colin Thurston, the producer of their first two albums, so Ian Little, the co-producer of "Is There Something I Should Know?", was brought in to produce the sessions.
 At the château, the instruments were set up in a large empty room upstairs and wired to the recording equipment outside, forcing the musicians to travel back and forth in between takes to verify it was taping properly.
-The group spent three months working out demos and ideas.
+The group worked on demos and ideas for three months, although initial reports state it took six weeks.
 Like their previous albums, the rhythm tracks were recorded first, with lyrics written and taped at a later date.